aditya20t/aditya20t/README.md

 🌱 **About myself**<br>

-✔️ I am **Aditya Tomar**, currently pursuing my bachelors from LNCT Bhopal in *ELectrical and Electronics Engineering*.
-One of the fancy line about me 🤭 *Electrical engineer by degree and software engineer by passion*. <br>
+✔️ I am **Aditya Tomar**, I have completed my bachelors from LNCT Bhopal in *Electrical and Electronics Engineering*.

 ✔️ I am very much interested in open-source development and have contributed to some of the open-source organisations still a long way to go.
-I also love to do competitive programming. <br>
+I also love to do competitive programming.

-✔️ I have experience in MERN stack and also in the app development domain using flutter but didn't explored it much.<br>

-✔️ I have been the participant of various open-source events such as HacktoberFest'19, GSSoC'20 and have been mentored some of them.
-I have also volunteered as the JavaScript mentor in AnitaB.org
+✔️ I have given GATE CSE twice and achieved **AIR 720 (in 2022) and AIR 170 (in 2023)** out of ~76K+ candidates.

 <br>